Parzival1918/MSEHouseStyle/README.md

 <img src="https://user-images.githubusercontent.com/26636053/158441394-df9cb6c5-13db-454f-a5a2-ed066343ffa1.png">
 </p>

-This is the documentation for the MSEHouseStyle class for LATEX.
+This is the documentation for the MSEHouseStyle class for LaTeX.

-Read the PDF documentation to know how to use it.
+Read the PDF documentation to learn how to use it.